 Scores for the USMLE Step 2 exam range from 1 to 300.
 However, a 300 has never been achieved.
 Although scores across steps (such as between Step 1 and Step 2 CK) are not comparable, each step’s exam scores are statistically adjusted so that they are comparable to scores on the same exam over a three- to four-year timeframe.
 Therefore, an examinee’s score can be compared to other examinees’ scores to determine their proficiency on the tested material.

-What does my percentile mean?
+What does my USMLE Step 2 percentile mean?

 The USMLE program develops a norm table that can be used to determine the percentile of a particular score.
 The norm table is composed of the average score results of first-time test-takers from the US or Canadian LCME-accredited medical school, or international medical schools, over the past three years.
 These tables are updated every year to include the most recent data and average scores.